E-commerce

 B2B

-Customer portals, vertical or horizontal B2B marketplaces: electronic ordering can go through EDI or through a web interface; the “online sales” principle remains the same from a macro perspective, with longer cycles and internal approvals.
+Customer portals, vertical or horizontal B2B marketplaces: electronic orders may pass through EDI or via a web interface; the principle “online selling” remains the same from a macro perspective, with longer cycles and internal approvals.

 Multi-channel

-A company can combine online sales, physical stores, and marketplaces: each channel has its own stock plan, its own profitability indicators, and its own partial team.
-“All-mixed” dashboards hide margin leakage.
+A company may combine online sales, a physical store, and a marketplace: each channel has its own inventory plan, its own profitability metrics, and its own partially dedicated team.
+The “all mixed together” dashboards hide margin leakage.

 Product consistency

-Product pages must stay aligned with promises (compatibility, dimensions) regardless of channel: returns for “not as described” are costly on all fronts.
+Product pages must remain aligned with the promises (compatibility, dimensions) regardless of the channel: returns for “not as described” are costly on every front.

-A marketplace provides an aggregated catalog from multiple sellers.
-The operator sets rules for access, commissions, ratings, and sometimes logistics; sellers manage prices, listings, and often shipping depending on the chosen program.
+A marketplace provides an aggregated catalog from several sellers.
+The operator sets access, commission, and rating rules, sometimes logistics; sellers manage pricing, listings, and often shipping according to the chosen program.

 Intermediation

-The customer buys “on the platform,” but the sales contract may be legally concluded with the third-party seller depending on the information displayed (to be validated with your legal counsel).
+The customer buys “on the platform” but the sales contract may legally be concluded with the third-party seller depending on the information displayed (to be validated with your lawyer).
 The platform often collects payment and remits it after commission.

 Types of marketplaces

-Generalist, specialized (fashion, auto parts), local or global; B2C or B2B.
+General-purpose, specialized (fashion, auto parts), local or global; B2C or B2B.
 Constraints and visibility are not interchangeable from one platform to another.
-For a textbook case of a major third-party seller platform: Amazon and e-commerce platform.
+For a textbook example of a large third-party seller platform: Amazon and platform e-commerce.

-On some major platforms, the detail “sold and shipped by the operator” (often labeled 1P or equivalent) differs from the “third-party seller” model (3P): the rules, margins, and visibility challenges are not the same.
-Not to be confused with “simple” e-commerce on your own site.
+On some major platforms, the detail “sold and shipped by the operator” (often marked as 1P or equivalent) differs from the “third-party seller” (3P) model: the rules, margins, and visibility issues are not the same.
+Do not confuse this with “simple” e-commerce on a proprietary site.

 “Open” or selective marketplace

-Some platforms filter sellers (invitation, enhanced KYC), others make entry easier and then tighten policies: read the current terms before planning your catalog over several years.
+Some platforms filter sellers (invitation, enhanced KYC), while others make entry easier and then tighten policies: read the current terms before projecting your catalog over several years.

-Key differences for the seller: contract, brand image, data
+Key differences for the seller: contract, branding, data

-On your site, you generally manage the brand experience end to end.
-On a marketplace, the visual environment, required fields, and display order are imposed or heavily constrained.
+On your own site, you generally control the brand experience end to end.
+On a marketplace, the visual environment, required fields and display order are imposed or heavily constrained.

 Customer data

-Data and remarketing policies differ: sellers on marketplaces often have less access to full contact details, depending on platform rules and consent.
+Data and remarketing policies differ: often less access to full contact details for the seller on a marketplace, depending on the platform's rules and user consents.

 Return policy

-Returns may be standardized by the platform or co-defined; see our returns guide for the internal rationale, then adapt to the channel’s rules.
+Returns can be standardized by the platform or co-defined; see our returns guide for the internal reasoning, then adapt it to the channel's policy.

 Intellectual property and counterfeiting